dronamk/spring-cloud-developer-errata/README.md

 If you are interested in experimenting with the hystrix demo code, you can get it [here](./hystrix-demo)

+## Config Server

+-   Consider hardcoding ${HOME} in config git report local URL to literal absolute path.

+-   In your `registration-server` and `timesheets-server` applications, configure the config server endpoint:

+    ```properties
+    spring.cloud.config.uri=http://localhost:8888
+    ```

+-   Registration URL is not required in the `registration-server` `application.properties`

 ## Config Server and Spring Cloud Bus

 -   See the [Spring Cloud Bus documentation](http://cloud.spring.io/spring-cloud-static/spring-cloud-bus/2.0.0.RELEASE/single/spring-cloud-bus.html)